xylix/tiralabra-syksy-2021/dokumentit/maarittely.md

 ## The problem to solve

-Program and compare implementations of LZ78 and Huffman coding.
+Program and compare implementations of LZW and Huffman coding.
 They are both popular algorithms for lossless compression.
-If comparing is too simple, make use of the algorithms to implement a variant of Deflate.
+If comparing is too simple, make use of the algorithms to implement a variant of Deflate or such algorithm that uses both building blocks.

 ##  Program inputs

-* Both compression implementations will take in files and output either compressed or decompressed files based on the input type.
+* Both compression implementations will take in a file path and as output write either compressed or decompressed files based on the input type.

-##  Tavoitteena olevat aika- ja tilavaativuudet (m.m.
-O-analyysit)
+## Time- and space complexity targets (including O-analysis)

 The compression % targets depend on the data set.
 The goal is to match some comparable implementation's compression % and have compatible input and output formats.